Blair Athol (SA)

 Blair Athol is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Blair Athol, as per the latest Census, consisted of 79.7% houses and 20.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 75.2% houses and 24.9% other dwellings.
-Home ownership in Blair Athol was at 21.9%, with the rest either mortgaged (31.9%) or rented (46.2%).
+Dwelling structure in Blair Athol, as per the latest Census, consisted of 79.7% houses and 20.3% other dwellings.
+In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
+Home ownership in Blair Athol was at 21.9%, with mortgaged dwellings at 31.9% and rented ones at 46.2%.
 The median monthly mortgage repayment in the area was $1,600, higher than Adelaide metro's average of $1,562.
-The median weekly rent figure was $321, similar to Adelaide metro's $320.
-Nationally, Blair Athol's mortgage repayments were lower at $1,600 compared to the Australian average of $1,863, while rents were also lower at $321 compared to the national figure of $375.
+The median weekly rent figure for Blair Athol was $321, similar to Adelaide metro's $320.
+Nationally, Blair Athol's mortgage repayments were lower at $1,600 compared to Australia's average of $1,863, and rents were also lower at $321 compared to the national figure of $375.

 Frequently Asked Questions - Housing